Exact Clustering of Weighted Graphs via Semidefinite Programming: Conclusions

 \subsubsection{Acknowledgements}

 {We are grateful to John Bruer and Joel Tropp for their insights and helpful suggestions.
 Aleksis Pirinen was supported by a California Institute of Technology Summer Undergraduate Research Fellowship (SURF) using funds provided by Office of Naval Research (ONR) award N000014-11-1002.
-Brendan Ames was supported by University of Alabama Research Grant RG14678.}
+Brendan Ames was supported by University of Alabama Research Grants RG14678 and RG14838.}